-I'm sorry that I haven't included a walk though of the CAD assembly designed but I've left to hopefully cross the Atlantic and forgot to create a short movie of the CAD Assembly but I did remember to upload all the files to GrabCAD
+I'm sorry that I haven't included a walk-through of the CAD assembly design, but I've left to hopefully cross the Atlantic and forgot to create a short movie.
+But I did remember to upload all the files to GrabCAD

 Once again iPrunes is up for redevelopment so please feel free to run with the design.

 PLA 3D Parts List;

 Pod_V2.0_XYZ.STL X 10

 PowerSocketHolder_V2.0.STL X 1